 About:

-A genus containing 8 species of herbaceous flowering plants, flowers from the Zantedeschia genus are commonly called calla lilies.
-These plants don’t actually bloom with traditional flowers, but rather sprout a false flower called a pseudanthium that features a colorful, funnel-shaped bract.
+A genus containing eight species of herbaceous flowering plants, flowers from the Zantedeschia genus are commonly called calla lilies.
+These plants don’t bloom with traditional flowers but rather sprout a false flower called a pseudanthium with a colorful, funnel-shaped bract.
 They begin blooming in summer and continue well into the fall.

 Growing Zones: | 5 to 11, depending on species |